magomimmo/modern-cljs/doc/tutorial-01.md

 $ mkdir -p src/{clj,cljs/modern_cljs}
 $ mv src/modern_cljs/ src/clj/
 ```

+> Note: due to [java difficulties][6] in managing hyphen "-" (or other
+> special characters) in package names, substitute any hyphen with
+> underscore in corresponding directory names.

 Create a directory structure to host static resources of the project
 (i.e. html pages, js script files, css stylesheet files, etc.)